The Fly (1986 film): Plot

-Seth Brundle, a brilliant but eccentric scientist, meets Ronnie Quaife, a science journalist, at a press event.
+Seth Brundle, a brilliant but eccentric scientist, meets Veronica "Ronnie" Quaife, a science journalist, at a press event.
 He takes her back to his home and laboratory and shows her his invention: a set of "telepods" that allows instantaneous teleportation between them.
 Seth convinces Ronnie to keep the invention secret in exchange for exclusive rights to the story, and she documents his work.
 Although the telepods can transport inanimate objects, they mutilate live tissue, as demonstrated when a baboon is turned inside-out during an experiment.

 Seth and Ronnie begin a romantic relationship.
-Their first sexual encounter, in which Seth loses his virginity, inspires Seth to reprogram the telepod to understand the makeup of living tissue.
+Their first sexual encounter inspires Seth to reprogram the telepod to understand the makeup of living tissue.
 After he successfully teleports a second baboon, Ronnie hurriedly leaves to confront her editor Stathis Borans about his threat, spurred by his jealousy of Seth, to publish the story without her consent.
-Embittered and convinced she is rekindling her relationship with Stathis, Seth teleports himself alone, unaware that a housefly has slipped inside the transmitter pod with him.
+Embittered and convinced she is rekindling her relationship with Stathis, Seth teleports himself alone, unaware that a fly has slipped inside the transmitter pod with him.
 He emerges from the receiving pod seemingly normal.
 Seth and Ronnie later reconcile.

 Seth starts to exhibit increased strength, stamina, and sexual potency, which he attributes to the teleportation "purifying" his body.
 Ronnie grows concerned about Seth's changing personality and the strange, bristly hairs growing from a wound on his back.
 Seth becomes arrogant and violent, insisting that the teleportation process is beneficial, and tries to force Ronnie to undergo teleportation.
 When she refuses, he abandons her, goes to a bar and partakes in an arm-wrestling match, where he leaves his opponent with a compound fracture.
 He brings a woman named Tawny back to his warehouse to have intercourse.
 When Seth tries to coerce her into teleporting, Ronnie stops him and Seth throws her out as well.

 When his fingernails begin falling off, Seth realizes something is wrong.
-He reviews the telepod's computer and discovers that there was a fly in the pod with him.
+He reviews the telepod's computer and discovers the fly that was in the pod with him.
 The computer, confused by the presence of two lifeforms, fused him with the fly at the molecular-genetic level.

 Seth continues to deteriorate, losing body parts and becoming less human in appearance.
 After several weeks, he reconnects with Ronnie and says he is becoming a hybrid of human and insect he nicknamed "Brundlefly."
 He has begun vomiting digestive enzymes onto his food to dissolve it and gained the ability to cling to walls and ceilings.
-He realizes he is losing his human reason and compassion, driven by primitive impulses he cannot control.
+He also realizes that he is losing his human reason and compassion, driven by primitive impulses he cannot control.